Sleep Apnea Chicago & Skokie, IL

 Sleep Testing

 Custom sleep appliances are a great alternative to CPAP machines.
 Many patients find CPAP machines bulky and loud.
-While these machines help sleep apnea patients breathe, they can be uncomfortable to use.
+While these machines help patients with sleep apnea breathe, they can be uncomfortable to use.

 Awaken to a New Beginning

-Experience the transformation as our dedicated team at North Dental Professionals helps you get better sleep.
+Experience the transformation as our dedicated team at North Dental Professionals helps you sleep better.